 4.1 Tool

 In the preliminary research conducted by Tom Vaessen for Firebrush Studios, he concluded that Micro-Machinations would be the best solution for the problem Firebrush Studios had with Money Maker Deluxe.
-However he also concluded that it would require new tooling and porting from C++ to C#.
+However, he also concluded that it would require new tooling and porting from C++ to C#.

 During a meeting with Paul Brinkkemper, Tom Vaessen and Stefan Leijnen it was discussed what the best course of action was for the future of the LIVE Game Design project at Firebrush Studios.
-From this meeting it was concluded that a Micro-Machinations tool would be the most useful product, not only for Firebrush Studios but also for other game development studios struggling with long design cycles.
+From this meeting, it was concluded that a Micro-Machinations tool would be the most useful product, not only for Firebrush Studios but also for other game development studios struggling with long design cycles.

 Due to Money Maker Deluxe being developed in Unity and the easy to port nature of Unity it was decided to create the tool in Unity as well.
 This way it could be used as a standalone application for designers to play around with or be easily incorporated in an existing Unity game.